facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 ```

 By default, the tests will be run on CPU; pass the `--device` (short form `-d`)
-option to run them on a specific device (e.g. GPU).
+option to run them on a specific device (e.g. GPU):

 ```sh
 pytest --device cuda:0